 Term life insurance costs significantly less than permanent life insurance.
 The insurance company takes on less risk because they may not have to pay the claim.
 With permanent insurance, they almost always have to pay the claim.
 (Almost always because a percentage of people will let their policy lapse.)

 If you are worried about your budget for life insurance, term might be the way to go.
 But it will depend on your families needs.
 Take a hard look at the reasons people buy life insurance.
-If you want to leave something for your family to cover estate taxes, a term plan won’t guarantee they’ll get the death benefit.
+If you want to leave something for your family to cover estate taxes, a term plan won’t guarantee they’ll get the death benefits.

 Do I need Life Insurance at Age 63?